EinarElen/prototype-geometry/README.md

 <a id="geometry"></a>
 ## The prototype geometry

 This document describes the current version of the GDML description of the LDMX testbeam prototype.
-The prototype consists of a
+The hadronic calorimeter prototype, shown below, is a sampling calorimeter with steel absorber plates and alternating layers of polystyrene scintillator bars.
+There are in total 19 layers, divided into two regions with 8 (shown in green below) and 12 (shown in blue below) scintillator bars per layer respectively.

+The scintillator bars are currently not represented individually in the geometry description and are treated as a single box of scintillator material.

 ![Overview of the prototype geometry](figures/prototype-overview_0.png)